hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 I will focus here on the specific aspects related to this  new workshop.
 Are you familiar with High Performance Computing (HPC)?
 I am not, even though I am surrounded by some experts in that field in the HPE Grenoble Office.
 Let's consider that one of these colleagues is willing to build up a dedicated workshop on HPC Stax.
 As usual, we will start with a meeting where each of us will explain to the other what our goals are and how we expect to achieve them.
 Once I get a clearer understanding of the technology involved, he and I can move on to figure out what the best platform would be on which to run his workshop.

-A﻿s an admin of the Workshops-on-demand infrastructure, I had to perform several tasks:
+A﻿s an admin of the Workshops-on-Demand infrastructure, I had to perform several tasks:

 ##### O﻿n the backend server: